-Teaching the first class of Cultural Anthropology, thinking about the purpose of anthropology, especially sociocultural anthropology.
-In previous versions of this class I have used Carol Delaney’s Investigating Culture: An Experiential Introduction to Anthropology.
-It’s fun, interesting, and works well especially since this is a course after a prerequisite four-field Introduction to Anthropology.
+Before teaching the first class of Cultural Anthropology in 2013, I was thinking about the purpose of anthropology, especially sociocultural anthropology.
+In previous versions of the class I have used Carol Delaney’s Investigating Culture: An Experiential Introduction to Anthropology.
+Delaney’s book is fun, interesting, and works well since this course occurs after a prerequisite four-field Introduction to Anthropology.

-However, as I outlined in Doubling Down on Culture in Anthropology, Delaney never diagnoses the idea of culture, or helps us navigate a world in which culture is now everywhere.
+However, as I outlined in Doubling Down on Culture in Anthropology, Delaney never diagnoses the idea of culture.
+Delaney does not help us navigate a world in which culture is now everywhere.

-So I decided to go directly to the book I’ve been trying to use as a back-text all these years, assigning Michel-Rolph Trouillot’s Global Transformations.
-It was a somewhat insane idea, but reading through the first pages convinces me that it is what most needs to be conveyed.
-Trouillot should be part of cultural anthropology courses, even at the undergraduate level.
+In 2013 I decided to go directly to the book I’ve been trying to use as a back-text for Cultural Anthropology since 2003.
+I assigned Michel-Rolph Trouillot’s Global Transformations.
+It was a somewhat insane idea.
+I am pretty sure that only Gina Athena Ulysse and I are the only ones who assign Trouillot’s book to undergraduates.
+But Trouillot’s message, if not the text, should be part of our cultural anthropology courses, even at the undergraduate level.

 Purpose of Anthropology: Gap between the Here and the Elsewhere

-This morning’s comment from my Anthropology Report Facebook Timeline: “Anthropologist is or was working as spy agencies for military and imperialist around the world.
+As I was preparing to teach my first class, got a comment on the Living Anthropologically Facebook timeline: “Anthropologists are or were working as spy agencies for military and imperialism around the world.
 They think that they can speak on behalf of people and their cultures.
 It is a joke.”

 What would Trouillot say?

 Anthropology emerged in the nineteenth century as a separate discipline specializing in the occupants of the Savage slot.
 To put it differently, anthropology as a practice is part of the very geography of imagination that it seeks to understand.
 Anthropology as a discipline emerges from the projection of the West, from the gap between the Here and the Elsewhere, in ways that no other discipline does.
 No wonder it has been accused of being an inherent tool of North Atlantic power in ways that no other discipline has been charged, as being a child of both colonialism and imperialism.
 These charges are deserved only to the extent that many anthropologists have ignored the duality of the West and thus the global inequalities that make their work possible.
-Indeed, anthropologists sometimes forget that the projection of the West entails not one but two intertwined geographies.
+(Trouillot 2003:2)

 Purpose of Anthropology: Question Universal Claims